A Dialogue of Comfort against Tribulation: The Necessity of Tribulation (Chapters XIII–XX)

 Vincent returns to visit Anthony and tells him that he has shared his council with his friends and that he wishes to hear more.
 The main topic of their last discussion was not tribulation itself but the comfort that comes from it (prologue).
-Vincent says that Anthony disavowal of all worldly recreation is too hard.
+Vincent says that Anthony's disavowal of all worldly recreation is too hard.
 Anthony responds that while it is allowed to seek worldly enjoyment our first priority should be to seek comfort from God (I).
 Anthony bemoans how old and frail he is (II).
 Anthony divides tribulation into three types: